spxbhuhb/zakadabar-stack/core/doc/changelog/BleedingEdge.md

 - `ZkTextArea` - do not show mandatory mark when empty value is allowed
 - `ZkTextArea` - remove hard-coded `flexGrow = 1` and `resize = "none"`
 - `zkFormStyles.buttons` - added margin before and after
+- `EmptySessionManager` - reads server description with `ServerDescriptionQuery`

 deprecated:

 - `BoSchema.custom` old function with a function parameter
 - `BuiltinStrings.cannotAttachMoreImage` replaced by `cannotAddMore`

+removed:

+- `Server.version` - use `server.description.version` instead

+fixed:

+- The server parameters (stack version and project name) are incorrect #51
+- The GitHub task number is misleading in release note 2021.6.16. #50

 ## Lib : Accounts